 The new data showed that overall, nearly 65% of Google searches don’t result in a click, a significant rise over previous years as Google adds more and more Google-centric features to its search results.

-This data was so upsetting to Google’s worldview and threatening to their regulatory positioning that they quickly issued a response of the study, accusing it of using a “flawed methodology” (without explaining how) and refuted Fishkin’s claim without providing any actual data.
+This data was so upsetting to Google’s worldview and threatening to their regulatory positioning that they quickly responded to the study, accusing it of using a “flawed methodology” (without explaining how) and refuting Fishkin’s claim without providing any actual data.

 In other words, Googlespeak™ gaslighted the study.